cwaniraj149/Frontend-Mentor-QR-code-component/README.md

 Here is my mobile preview of this project -
 ![Design preview for the QR code component coding challenge](./mydesign/mobile-preview.jpg)

-You can find both these previews inside the `/mydesign` folder
+You can find both these previews inside the `/mydesign` folder.

 ### Links